-The lake receives water 1 in 4 years, fills 1 in 10 and floods 1 in 30!
+The lake receives water 1 in 4 years, fills 1 in 10 and overfills 1 in 30.

-It attracts thousands of birds when full for nesting and some birds turn up prior to the rain even falling.
+It attracts thousands of birds, including key migratory species, when full for nesting.
 A full list of Wooleen birds can be found here.

 When the lake receives water thousands of species emerge from the ground including frogs, turtles, fish, crustaceans and many more.
 While these species have water they all lay their eggs on the lake bed where they will lay dormant until the next rains arrive and hatch out.
 The lake becomes a wealth of life when full.